 Even if you have struggled with depression, anxiety, eating disorders, addiction, anger or other issues for your entire life, trauma therapy can help.
 You don’t have to settle for a lifetime of unhappiness, worry and pain.
 If you are willing to open yourself up to the counseling experience and trust in your capacity to heal, you can leave therapy feeling open and relaxed.

 Trauma therapy is too expensive.

 You are worth the investment in your long-term physical, mental and emotional well-being.
-Trauma therapy can help you feel free from triggers and more in control of your emotions, even when life seems difficult.
-With your intention, desire and potential to heal, you can find that healing.
+PTSD therapy can help you feel free from triggers and more in control of your emotions, even when life seems difficult.
+With your intention, desire and potential to heal, you can find relief.

 I’m worried that therapy will be a long, drawn-out process.

 You will likely be surprised to discover how gently and quickly you experience great relief.
 We will take it one issue at a time, and every step we take can bring with it deeper understanding and clarity.
 If during our work together, we discover any other concurring issues or concerns, we can also work through those together to help you ease your symptoms.
 Denying or ignoring your memories, struggles and fears won’t help them go away.
 If you are ready to feel better, a brighter future is within your reach.